Key Takeaways

 General partners in partnerships can be held liable for legal issues with the partnership, but corporations need to be careful not to make their shareholders also liable in such cases.
 If the legal issues arise due to personal negligence on the part of the owner, they could be held liable.
 Owners of S corps that are partners in general partnerships are usually protected from liability through the S corp structure.

-If you need help with an S corp owning an LLC, you can post your legal need on UpCounsel's marketplace.
+If you need help with can an s corp own an llc, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
 Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.